 If the License Server goes down, both sites go into the grace period.
 Each site allows up to the maximum number of licenses installed.
 As above, the user/device licenses have no limit.

 Supplemental grace period

 For the supplemental grace period to be available, you must use a minimum of XenApp 7.6 or XenDesktop 7.6.

-If all licenses are in use, supplemental grace period enables unlimited connections to a product, allowing you to understand and address the issue.
+If all licenses are in use, including the license overdraft, supplemental grace period enables unlimited connections to a product, allowing you to understand and address the issue.
 This period lasts until 15 days elapses or you install more retail licenses, whichever comes first.
 We recommend that after the supplemental grace period starts, you allow it to run out rather than adding licenses immediately to clear the warning condition.

 After the supplemental grace period completes, it isn’t automatically re-enabled.
 To re-enable the supplemental grace period, install another retail license, and then normal license limits are enforced.
 When you re-enable the supplemental grace period by installing the new retail license, a new 15-day supplemental grace period starts the next time you exceed maximum installed licenses.